 to enable the Interconnected Party to view and/or download DDRs and/or HDRs; and

-as required for any other purpose relating to this Agreement,
+as required for any other purpose relating to this Agreement or the Code,

-provided that the Interconnected Party shall be responsible at its cost for ensuring it can access OATIS and will do so on the terms and conditions of access to, and use of OATIS set out on OATIS.
+provided that the Interconnected Party shall be responsible at its cost for ensuring it can access OATIS and does so on the terms and conditions of access to, and use of, OATIS as set out on OATIS.
+The Parties acknowledge that from time to time First Gas may not be able to provide access to OATIS where it is unavailable due to any unanticipated technical failure or other events or circumstances outside its control.

 energy allocation at A receipt point